loda-lang/loda-programs/programs/oeis/list2.md

 * [A228398](http://oeis.org/A228398) ([L19 program](A228398.asm)): The number of permutations of length n sortable by 3 prefix reversals (in the pancake sorting sense).
 * [A228568](http://oeis.org/A228568) ([L09 program](A228568.asm)): a(n) = 2^n*A056236(n).
 * [A228569](http://oeis.org/A228569) ([L10 program](A228569.asm)): Binomial transform of A006497.
+* [A228597](http://oeis.org/A228597) ([L23 program](A228597.asm)): The Wiener index of the graph obtained by applying Mycielski's construction to a benzenoid consisting of a linear chain of n hexagons.
 * [A228661](http://oeis.org/A228661) ([L11 program](A228661.asm)): Number of 2Xn binary arrays with top left value 1 and no two ones adjacent horizontally, diagonally or antidiagonally.
 * [A228693](http://oeis.org/A228693) ([L11 program](A228693.asm)): Largest number of maximal independent sets of nodes in any tree on n nodes.
 * [A228842](http://oeis.org/A228842) ([L09 program](A228842.asm)): Binomial transform of A014448.